supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/GettingStartedPage01-V2.md

 If you encounter any difficulties with copy-pasting PowerShell commands directly, you can use the following workaround:

-1. Open a text editor such as Notepad on your local machine.
+1. Open a text editor such as Notepad on your LabVM.

 2. Copy the PowerShell commands from the lab guide and paste them into the text editor.